 The KwaZulu-Natal Sharks Board has a mandate to protect bathers against shark attacks while minimising the environmental impact.
-It insists its move to using baited drumlines rather than nets is
+It insists its move to using baited drumlines rather than nets is a step in the right direction.

-A brush with his own mortality stoked big wave rider and adventurer Greg Bertish into launching Shark Spotters – an internationally acclaimed bathing safety project that’s also doing wonders for
+A brush with his own mortality stoked big wave rider and adventurer Greg Bertish into launching Shark Spotters – an internationally acclaimed bathing safety project that’s also doing wonders for shark conservation.
+He spoke to Rio Button

 Indigenous cultures venerated sharks, with a rich mythology that aided their preservation.
 It’s a lesson we can draw from today, writes Lisa Cloete